giampaolo/psutil/docs/index.rst

   .. warning::
     the original signature of this function was ``cpu_count(logical=True)``.
-    That signature is now deprecated.
+    That signature got deprecated in 5.8.1.
 The old function invocations ``cpu_count(<bool>)`` and ``cpu_count(logical=<str>)`` still work though,
     but will raise a ``DeprecationWarning``.